 Locating Dockets and Court Filings

-Let’s say you want to follow a case, in this highly charged politicized era of fake news, and you don’t want to be duped about an ethical judge, a properly conducted proceeding, disseminate fake news, get freaked out, and do something stupid and end up in prison or something.
+Let’s say you want to follow a case in this highly charged politicized era of fake news and you don’t want to be duped about an ethical judge, a properly conducted proceeding, disseminate fake news, get freaked out, and do something stupid, like storm the U.S. Capital, and end up in prison or something.

 In State courts you can locate the docket at the state court’s main website.